jam1garner/website/posts/monomorphized-specialization-and-other-unwritten-blog-posts.md

 ## <a name="installers"></a> Building Rust Windows Installers in CI

-Rust tooling tends to be nice in surprising ways, and Windows installers is no exception. [`cargo-wix`](https://github.com/volks73/cargo-wix) is a cargo subcommand for building Windows installers using the WiX toolset.
+Rust tooling tends to be nice in surprising ways, and Windows installers are no exception. [`cargo-wix`](https://github.com/volks73/cargo-wix) is a cargo subcommand for building Windows installers using the WiX toolset.

 The install is rather simple: